Jordan-Prescott/enterprise_programming-uni/README.md

-# Enterprise Programming Y3 Assignment
+# Enterprise Programming Assignment - Y3

 ## Description
 The assignment entails developing two applications for a film database: an MVC web application and a RESTful web service with a JavaScript client.
 The MVC web application allows users to perform CRUD operations on the film database through a user-friendly interface.
 Its built using Java servlets, JSP views, and modern frontend web frameworks, with a focus on code quality, modularity, and maintainability.
 The final version of the application was eployed to AWS cloud platform, utilizing a cloud-based MySQL database for persistence.